Who Do You Love? (Bo Diddley song): Background and lyrics

 Bo Diddley wrote "Who Do You Love" in 1956.
 The idea came to him in Kansas City where he heard a group of children trying to out-brag one another using a particular rhythm.
 "It was like an African chant, and I wanted words that would suit it", Bo Diddley recalled.
 Inspired by Muddy Waters' 1954 hit "I'm Your Hoochie Coochie Man", he wanted to outdo songwriter Willie Dixon's lyrical swagger:

 I'm telling this chick ... how bad I am, so she can go tell the cat she's hanging with, "this dude is something else."
 That's what it kinda meant, cat ridin' rattlesnakes and kissin' boa constrictors and stuff.

 He also sings about a skull, a tombstone, a graveyard, and a scream in the night to convey a sense of foreboding.
 The use of the homonym "who do" is an allusion to "hoodoo", a Louisiana/Mississippi folk magic belief that events can be influenced by its use.
 However, Bo Diddley uses imagery more common to the American Southwest, combined with exaggerated bravado.
-He explained that the first line, "I got forty-seven miles of barbed wire", came to him quickly, "but I couldn't get a rhyme for it.
+He explained that the first line, "I walk forty-seven miles of barbed wire", came to him quickly, "but I couldn't get a rhyme for it.
 I thought of car tires and mule trains, and I couldn't get anything to fit.
 Then one day I said 'use a cobra snake,' and my drummer, Clifton James, added 'for a necktie'".
 These are directed at a female he is trying to woo – "who do you love, me or him".
 The lyrics confirm the effect: "Arlene took me by my hand, she said 'oo-ee daddy I understand', who do you love?".